Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to part shade.

-Prune: After last frost to remove winter damage and to shape.
+Prune: After the last frost, remove winter damage and shape.

 Litter: Low.